 Visit the City Palace

 You will be seriously spoiled by all the grandeur by the time you’ve done all your sightseeing in Jaipur.
-And if you think it’s beautiful from the outside just wait until you get inside, because it’s absolutely exquisite.
+And if you think the City Palace is beautiful from the outside just wait until you get inside, because it’s absolutely exquisite.
 In what way?
-Well, I have two words for you: the doorways.
-But more on that in a moment.
+Well, City Palace is famous for its stunning doorways.

 The doorways of City Palace

 Now let me talk about the doorways.
 In an inner courtyard in the palace called Pritam Niwas Chowk there are four beautiful doorways.